dcelaj/exercise-game-builder/README.md

 # Exercise Game Builder

 This is a small exercise game programmed in Python.
 The program uses the computer's camera and tries to detect a user's pose, instructing them to complete exercises to progress and responding to the user's exercise.
-I use **PySide6** and **Qt** for the GUI and event loop, the open source **MediaPipe** project (which itself uses absl-py, attrs, flatbuffers, jax/jaxlib, matplotlib, numpy, opencv, protobuf, sounddevice, sentencepiece) to achieve the pose estimation, and **PyInstaller** to package everything.
+I use **PySide6**/**Qt** for the GUI, the open source **MediaPipe** project (which itself uses absl-py, attrs, flatbuffers, jax/jaxlib, matplotlib, numpy, opencv, protobuf, sounddevice, sentencepiece) to achieve the pose estimation, **Scikit Learn** for some extra machine learning tools, and **PyInstaller** to package everything.

 I've structured the project so that it's simple for others to modify it and add levels.
 If you see this out in the wild, feel free to use any of this code to make a proper game (just abide by the licensing rules of the packages used).
 As it stands this is mainly a personal project to integrate GUIs, multithreading, and machine learning into one project - I'm certainly not a good enough artist to turn this into a proper game myself.